zakariajaadi/wine-prediction-mlops/README.md

 * **🚀 FastAPI**: Used to serve trained models and handle prediction requests in real-time.

-* **⚙️ OmegaConf**: Used to manage configurations, enabling dynamic parameterization across different environments (dev, prod).
+* **⚙️ OmegaConf**: Used to manage configurations through structured YAML with runtime parameter injection

 * **📦 Poetry**: Used to manage project dependencies and virtual environments, for reproducible and consistent development.

-* **🐘 PostgreSQL**: Housed both the MLflow backend database and the monitoring database.
+* **🐘 PostgreSQL**: Hosts the backend databases for MLflow, Prefect, and monitoring.

 * **🖥️ Adminer**: Adminer provided a light-weight front-end to manage and monitor the PostgreSQL database.